We have all apologized at some point in our lives. We are taught from a very young age that when you do or say something wrong, you apologize.

 How to Live a More Authentic Life

 The good news is: you can change this narrative in order to live a more authentic life.
-While this does not come easy, working with a therapist can help find your apology triggers.
+While this does not come easy, working with an in-person or online therapist can help find your apology triggers.

 When we focus on pleasing others and the fear of isolation and rejection, we are not living our lives authentically and the way we really want to.
 This can impact our mental health in many ways.
 When we come from a place of fear we open ourselves up to anxiety and feelings of inadequacy.
 It does not feel good to constantly try to please everyone, and as an end result we end up disappointing ourselves the most.